 As you will read below, this may only represent 10% of the actual number of animals in research facilities in the US.

 What is NOT in the reports

-The Animal Welfare Act only covers warm-blooded species,and not including birds, rats, and mice that are bred for research, despite the fact that they constitute 90-95% of the animals used in research.
+The Animal Welfare Act only protects warm-blooded species, not including birds, rats, and mice that are bred for research, despite the fact that they constitute 90-95% of the animals used in research.

-Those unreported numbers, whatever they may be, must be added to the totals reported in each year's reports to know the true number of animals used in research.
+Those unreported numbers, must be added to the totals in each year's reports to know the true number of animals living in research.
 But that's still not the whole story.

 The Animal Welfare Act, and therefore the Animal Usage Reports, also excludes cold-blooded animals, such as fish, reptiles, and amphibians.
 Thus an additional unknown unreported number of animals must be added to the report to have a full account.

 In addition, the Animal Welfare Act, and therefore the Annual Usage Report, excludes farmed animals raised for food or fiber or used in agricultural research, such as cows and pigs.
 So the pigs, sheep, and other farm animals quoted in the USDA annual reports are used for some other research purposes, whether surgical studies, biomedical studies, or...whatever.

 The point is that the numbers reflected in the Animal Welfare Reports do not reflect the true total numbers.
 The numbers of animals in research facilities far exceed the numbers reported.